Page last updated August 7, 2023

 Commonwealth Hospitality Industry Recovery Program (CHIRP)

 Act 1 of 2021 provided for county block grants.
 Applications should be made to the county Certified Economic Development Organizations (CEDOs) and Community Development Financial Institutions (CDFIs).
-Grants are not taxable to Pennsylvania Personal Income Tax (PIT) or Corporate Net Income Tax (CNIT).
+Grants are not taxable to Pennsylvania Personal Income Tax (PIT).
 Questions about the application process should be directed to the county CEDOs and CDFIs.